 Digital marketing has evolved since the early 90s and now it’s far more complex.
 Today, everyone working in digital marketing has hundreds of tools and tactics at their disposal.
 We came a long way from individually booking online banners by email, to hiring AI or machine learning experts to help us predict performance of our automated campaigns.
 On top of that, the end consumers and their preferences continue to change dramatically.
 For instance, one of the recent trends is voice search, which is growing rapidly and according to Comscore is expected to reach 50% of the global search queries.

-This constant change has a big impact on how we conduct our campaigns.
+This constant change has a big impact on how we conduct our campaigns and develop our digital marketing strategy.
 It’s the responsibility of agencies, CMOs and marketing managers to ensure they make the right strategic decisions.
 Do we need to stay on top of all these changes to make these decisions?
 Fortunately, the answer is no; all you need to have is an opinion to decide when to engage these tools and tactics, and when to pass on the opportunity.
 But, of course, then do you need to be an expert to decide?
 Also here, I believe the answer no; a systematic process to make the decision is far more important that the deep expertise in the particular channel.

 This is where my universal rules come in.
 I’ve decided to reflect on the last 15 years and write up some of the rules.
 The universal rules should help everyone working on marketing campaigns or learning the basics of digital marketing keep their sanity, whilst still being up to date with the most important trends.
 We start with one of the most powerful and fundamental rules.